cushyon/cushion-app/README.md

 - Trigger the python scripts tasks in a third terminal : curl -X POST http://localhost:8000/trigger-task

+- If need to use prisma: in packages/database -> npx prisma studio

 # How does the backend works

 Execute cron, call API node backend.